NextronSystems/thor-manual/scanning/excludes.rst

 Registry
 ^^^^^^^^

-Registry paths/keys can be excluded with ``--exclude-registry-key``.
+Registry paths and keys can be excluded with ``--exclude-registry-key``.

-The flag can be specified multiple times and expects a regular expression each time that it applies to each registry key (e.g. “Software\\WOW6432Node“).
-Don't include the root of the key, e.g. HKLM.
+The flag can be specified multiple times.
+Each instance expects a regular expression that is applied to each registry key, for example ``Software\\WOW6432Node``.
+Do not include the root of the key, for example ``HKLM``.

 .. list-table::
    :header-rows: 1